mariakarapetova/resume/README.md

 To obtain a responsible and challenging position as a Software QA Engineer in a progressive organization where I can maximize my Quality Assurance experience to achieve corporate goals and also looking for the position in an organization where I will get an opportunity to use all my skills and knowledge to benefit the organization.

 ## Career Summary:
-- 2 + years of experience in Software testing with exposure to the full development cycle from requirements.
+- 4+ years of experience in Software testing with exposure to the full development cycle from requirements.
 - Experience in SDLC methodologies (Agile, Scrum and Waterfall)
+- Experienced in Mobile Testing on iOS, Android platforms.
-- Expertise in performing different kinds of testing Functional, GUI, Backend, Regression, UAT.
+- Experienced in performing different kinds of testing: smoke,regression, exploratory, functional, usability, installation, interrupting,battery consumption testing, GUI, UAT.
-- Create test documentation using BRD, PRD, developer specifications, product design documents and similar benchmark products
+- Experienced in testing a system as a whole (a hardware device+software (app)+server)
 - Excellent in developing test plans, test strategy, test cases, test data, test checklists, defect tracking & reporting, preparing test summary report, and conducting status meetings.
 - Experience in automation testing using Selenium WebDriver with Java.
 - Write and executed SQL queries to validate and verify dataset.
-- Experience in Mobile Testing on iOS and Android platforms.
-- Strong experience in Cross browser, Cross platform Web testing.
-- Experience in Web technologies HTML, XML, Web services, CSS, JavaScript.
 - Excellent analytical and problem-solving skills competencies.
 - Ability to manage multiple priorities and adjust to changing priorities.
 - Strong attention to details, good team player.